ostinelli/gin.io/docs/install.md

 ---
 layout: docs
-title: ZEBRA.IO | Install
+title: GIN.IO | Install
 ---

 # Install

 ### On OSX
-These instructions allow you to install Zebra on a OSX developer machine.
+These instructions allow you to install Gin on a OSX developer machine.

 ##### Homebrew
 The instructions here below describe the installation flow using [HomeBrew](http://brew.sh/).